Best Norway Fjords Road Trip. Norwegian Itinerary

 Early morning and back to our road trip

 The next day, as well as during the whole trip, we woke up around six in the morning, when the orange sun was still rising.
+We watched the sun slowly rising from the sky while breathing fresh air, calming our bodies and minds as well as allow us to experience nature’s beauty.
 After a quick breakfast, we drove to the next stop of our road trip, Prekestolen, steep cliff above the Lysefjorden fjord.

 Spectacular views of Norway fjords